 Nexo calls its services “The World’s First Instant Crypto-backed Loans.”
 Loan amounts are from $1,000 to $2,000,000.
 Nexo uses Onfido (trusted by Coinbase and others) for its regulatory compliance.
 Moreover, the platform has over $1 billion in instant crypto-backed loan requests.

-On the down side, Nexo is known for its hidden fees, limited number of collateral crypto wallets and limitations when it comes to cash withdrawals.
+On the downside, Nexo is known for its hidden fees, a limited number of collateral crypto wallets, and limitations when it comes to cash withdrawals.
 As of writing this, the rates now start at 5.9% APR and can go up to 11.9% APR.

-On the down side, the site offers BTC/ETH loans only.
-Also the company’s loan to value ration is pretty low – 35-50%.
+On the downside, the site offers BTC/ETH loans only.
+Also, the company’s loan to value ratio is pretty low – 35-50%.

 ETHLend is a platform for digital asset-backed loans, allowing the LEND token to be used as the medium of exchange where fees can be reduced to 0.